yuriyivanenko/rails-assessment-four/README.md

 6. One needs to be able to create a new house plant in the app.
 A new plant requires a plant_type, a height, and the room it is to be placed inside.

-7. A plant must have a height and the height cannot be entered as less than 1 inch tall.
+7. A plant must have a height and that height must be greater_than_or_equal_to 1 inch tall.

 ## Submission